AxtonGrams/terraform-provider-wiz/docs/resources/automation_rule.md

     - Defaults to ``.
 - `enabled` (Boolean) Enabled?
     - Defaults to `true`.
-- `override_action_params` (String) Optional parameters that can override the default automationaction parameters that have been defined when the automationaction was created.
+- `override_action_params` (String, Deprecated) Optional parameters that can override the default automationaction parameters that have been defined when the automationaction was created.
 Value should be wrapped in jsonencode() to avoid diff detection.
     - Defaults to `{}`.
 - `project_id` (String)